Sorry, you need to be logged in to view this page.

 Corsham, Wiltshire, United Kingdom

-© Crown Copyright: image reproduced with the permission of the Controller of Her Majesty’s Stationery Office.
+© Crown Copyright Notice: Photo gallery includes images reproduced with the permission of the Controller of Her Majesty’s Stationery Office.

-Browns Quarry history
+Browns Quarry History

 Browns Quarry is a small quarry to the north of Tunnel Quarry, although connected Browns Quarry has nothing to do with the ammunitions depot however it was constructed by the Royal Engineers at the same time.
 In 1940 it was converted, at great expense, into a secure underground Command Centre for No 10 Group, RAF Rudloe Manor.